Byron, a Democrat, was the representative for Maryland's 6th congressional district from 1971 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Byron is shown as a purple triangle. (analysis methodology)
+Byron is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Byron sponsored bills primarily in these issue areas:

 Taxation (28%) Government Operations and Politics (16%) Public Lands and Natural Resources (13%) Labor and Employment (11%) Agriculture and Food (9%) Private Legislation (8%) Energy (8%) Crime and Law Enforcement (8%)

 Some of Byron’s most recently sponsored bills include...

 - H.R.
 14198 (95th): A bill to revise the boundaries of the Hampton National Historic Site ...

 - H.R.
 14170 (95th): A bill to prohibit fuel adjustment clauses in electric utility rate schedules.